3SConsult/PT3S/sphinx_docs/_build/html/_sources/developers.rst.txt

 Before uploading a new release to PyPI, follow these steps:

-1. **Document the Release:** Describe new additions or fixes, that are included in this release, to the sphinx_docs/releases.rst file and then follow the steps of :ref:`generating-documentation-label`.
+1. **Document the Release:** Describe new additions or fixes, that are included in this release, to the PT3S/sphinx_docs/releases.rst file.

    .. code-block:: rst